 How has technology evolution impacted healthcare today?
-Technology has infiltrated just about every fiber of our existence, and for most of us, it is hard to imagine going a single day without our phone, computer, and an active internet connection.
+Technology has infiltrated just about every fiber of our existence.
+For most of us, it is hard to imagine going a single day without our phone, computer, and an active internet connection.
 This is hardly a surprise since today’s workaholic culture requires us to spend 8+ hours in front of a screen, large or small.
 Even after we leave the office, we continue to spend time in front of the screen.
-Studies are showing that not only does this affect our posture, eyes, and ears, but our brains as well.
+Studies show that this affects our posture, eyes, and ears, but our brains as well.
 Both physically and psychologically.
-According to researchers from the University of California, we absorb three times more information than our predecessors 50 years ago.
+According to researchers from the University of California, we absorbed three times more information than our predecessors 50 years ago.
 Then there is the fact that we are seemingly getting less active or even lazy with each new generation because we can get, and have come to expect, pretty much everything at the click of a button.
-Whether its communication with others, food, or our favorite TV shows.
-Too much irrelevant information, sedentary lifestyle, and instant gratification are arguably the most harmful impacts of constantly evolving technology.
+Whether it’s communication with others, food, or our favorite TV shows.
+Too much irrelevant information, a sedentary lifestyle, and instant gratification are arguably the most harmful impacts of constantly evolving technology.
 We have not even included the potential “Skynet” doomsday scenario involving AI.

 With that in mind, let’s take a closer look at the 6 ways evolutionary technology is impacting our health.

-Internet and smartphone addiction are more common than you might think, especially in the case of high school students.
-It seems that they are the ones which are the most affected by all this technology.
-One study has even found that they are not able to remain focused for
+Internet and smartphone addiction are more common than you might think, especially in high school students.
+It seems that they are the ones who are the most affected by all this technology.
+One study has even found that they cannot remain focused for

-While they are not spending time checking their Facebook, Twitter, or Instagram every so often, they are required to multitask, or at least check their email several times a day in addition to their existing workload.
-The solution would be to limit the number of devices we are using, as well as to keep the amount of time we spend with them outside of work to a minimum.
+While they are not spending time checking their Facebook, Twitter, or Instagram every so often, they are required to multitask or at least check their email several times a day in addition to their existing workload.
+The solution would be to limit the number of devices we are using and keep the amount of time we spend with them outside of work to a minimum.

 2. Emotional Instability

-Spending too much time on social media will inevitably affect anyone, however, younger generations are especially susceptible to negative effects of this aspect of modern technology.
+Spending too much time on social media will inevitably affect anyone.
+However, younger generations are especially susceptible to the negative effects of this aspect of modern technology.
 Whenever one of your social media posts receives a like, a comment, or a share, your brain releases a tiny dose of dopamine, which is usually achieved whenever a pleasant interaction in real life takes place.
 This, combined with

 Not to mention how that affects their academic performance.
 Even if they were to rely on the best essay writing help they can afford, they would still have trouble keeping up in class and absorbing all the necessary knowledge.
 Finally, there is social pressure, which cannot be underestimated.